vmaliwal/file-downloader/README.md

 Once started it will prompt 2 questions

-- 1. Enter download location?
+- 1. Enter download location on local disk?
 - 2. Enter URLs to be downloaded seperated by comma (',')?

 Resonable defaults are also provided to test the app, and these defaults can be changed if required by modifying `src/config.js`.